 Safety and Current Conditions

-The islands of the Refuge are only accessible by boat and are located miles off the mainland.
+Islands are only accessible by boat and are located miles off the mainland.
 Thunderstorms are common daily occurances during the warm months and can form quickly.
-High winds and waves can make landing and anchoring of boats difficult and dangerous.
+High winds and waves can make landing and anchoring boats difficult and dangerous.
 Always check weather conditions before going out.
-The tidal amplitude in the Refuge averages 5.5 feet.
+The tidal amplitude averages 5.5 feet.
 A nautical chart of the creeks is recommended as getting stuck in shallow areas is possible without proper knowledge of the waters.